 Pasteles de Masa | There are three things you must have on the table for a proper Puerto Rican Christmas pernil, arroz con gandules, and pasteles!
 This post is all about pasteles, the most magical treat wrapped in a banana leaf.

 If you’re not familiar with pasteles they can be a little hard to describe.
 Some people with compare them to tamales except that they are nothing like tamales except that they are labor intensive and wrapped.
 The masa of pasteles can be a mixture of yautia (taro root), plantain, green banana, and sometimes kabocha pumpkin.
 I like to make my masa using all of these.

-Thankfully it had become easier with the advances in modern technology.
+Thankfully making pasteles has become easier with the advances in modern technology.
 Gone are the times of hand grating yautia and plantains.
 Today we have food processors with shredding blades and the pressure cooker that cooks in half the time.
-Unfortunately, the process of peeling yautia, plantains, and green bananas is still up to us.
+Unfortunately, the process of peeling yautia, plantains, and green bananas are still up to us.
 If you have never peeled a plantain or green banana check out this tutorial on How to Peel a Plantain.

 Gathering around the table with family assembling pasteles is a bonding Christmas tradition.
 It’s a gathering of generations, with the older generation passing down culinary traditions to the younger.
 And, these traditions are some of the most important to pass on.